joshuamkite/tarot-card-shuffle-draw-lambda/README.md

 # Tarot Card Shuffle Lambda

 Tarot Card Shuffle Draw is a free and open-source project that shuffles and returns a selection of Tarot cards.
 Users can choose different decks, specify the number of cards to draw, and include reversed cards in the draw.
 Public domain illustrations of the cards are presented with the results.
+This version of the application is deployed as AWS Lambda microservices orchestrated with API Gateway and backed with S3 and CloudFront.
+There are other versions available - see [Alternative Deployment Versions](#alternative-deployment-versions) below

 - [Tarot Card Shuffle Lambda](#tarot-card-shuffle-lambda)
   - [Features](#features)